Action

 - Choose an Icon.

-- Optionally turn on Show State if the Action card should light up based on another Home Assistant entity.
+- Optionally turn on Show State if a Home Assistant-backed Action card should show a separate Home Assistant state.

 Run an Existing Home Assistant Script